 - Persistent fever between 102 °F up to 104 °F

-- Classic sign is persistent fever that may last for 5 days
+- Classic sign is a persistent fever that may last for 5 days

 - Fever does not improve even with antipyretic medications